Skip to main content

 Manager::extend('custom', function ($app) {

-return $this->createCustomDriver($app); // $this was the service provider
+return $this->createCustomDriver($app); // $this is the service provider

 });